Information for ACAT Applicants

 Provides advice on Wheel-Trans operational and service matters.

-Selection and Appointment Process
+Appointment Process

-Applicants must review Information for ACAT 2023 Applicants along with ACAT New Applicant FAQ to be eligible to apply for ACAT membership.
+Applicants must review the Information for ACAT 2025 Applicants along with ACAT New Applicant FAQ to be eligible to apply for ACAT membership.
 Selected applicants are interviewed and evaluated by a four (4) person selection committee consisting of two (2) TTC staff representatives, a member of TTC’s Human Rights and Investigations Department and ACAT's Chair or Vice-Chair.
 The selection committee then makes its recommendations to the TTC Board of Directors who make the final decision.
 Individuals who are appointed to ACAT will attend an orientation on the roles and responsibilities of ACAT and will be given all the pertinent documents.

 Location and Frequency of ACAT Meetings